atag-dev/safe-split-merge/README.md

-# 📁 SplitMerge.sh
+# 📁 safe-split-merge.sh

 **Split and merge large files safely with integrity checks (MD5)**

 ## 🧩 Overview

-`SplitMerge.sh` is a Bash utility that allows you to **split a large file into smaller chunks** and later **merge them back with integrity verification**.
+`safe-split-merge.sh` is a Bash utility that allows you to **split a large file into smaller chunks** and later **merge them back with integrity verification**.
 This is especially useful in environments with **unstable or slow internet connections**, where uploading or transferring large files in a single go is prone to failure.

 By splitting files, you can manually upload smaller parts to your destination and then merge them back reliably.
 The script uses **MD5 checksums** to verify that the merged file is exactly the same as the original.